Beside the Mountain

 Frozen cherries in a colander with a kettle of hot water being pour onto them.

-If using frozen cherries: start by softening your frozen cherries.
+If using frozen cherries, start by softening them.
 Place the cherries in a colander in the sink and pour boiling water over them.
-Alternatively, let the cherries sit at room temperature for an hour.
+This softens them enough to blend.

 Cherries, and honey in the blender container.